bvn-architecture/BVN_Office_Staging/README.md

 1. To start collating the data, open up the *Prepare_SVG.py* file.

-   *Note: You'll need python 2.7 installed in order to do this!
+   *Note: You'll need python 2.7 installed in order to do this!*

-2. The script will ask you for the name of the svg file generated.
-Enter it, ensuring that all the cases of the letters are correct and that you've put *.svg* on the end of it.
+2. You have two options here.
+Either allow it to use the default options that are presented, or enter other values.
+Either way, follow the prompts as they lead you through the process.

-3. After this, it should ask for the html file's name.
-It's likely *index.html* unless you've renamed it.
-As before, ensure that the cases are correct and *.html* is on the end of it!
+   *Note: If you choose to enter new values, you'll have the option to save them as the new default values after entering them.*

-4. The program is done!
+3. The program is done!
 Index.html should work with your newly updated files.

 ## Other Issues